6.1 EWEB Internal Operations Introduction and Policy Language from SD15

 6.2.1 Inventory Protocols, Boundaries, and Scopes

 In conducting our annual internal GHG inventory, EWEB follows the guidance outlined in the World Resources Institute’s GHG Protocol as well as The Climate Registry’s General Reporting Protocol.
-Emissions factors come from The Climate Registry’s 2022 Default Emissions Factors, EPA eGRID emissions factors for the Northwest Power Pool, and Oregon Department of Environmental Quality’s GHG Reporting Program’s utility-specific emissions factors.
+Emissions factors come from The Climate Registry’s 2024 Default Emissions Factors, EPA eGRID emissions factors for the Northwest Power Pool (currently available through 2023 data year), and Oregon Department of Environmental Quality’s GHG Reporting Program’s utility-specific emissions factors (also currently available through 2023 data year).
 EWEB uses a financial control approach, meaning that we report emissions for assets that we financially own.
 These protocols define 3 scopes of emissions coming from different types of business activities as follows:

 - Scope 1 emissions: Direct emissions from organizationally-owned assets.
 Scope 1 emissions included in EWEB’s inventory include fuels used in owned fleet vehicles, natural gas used for building heat in owned facilities, and industrial gases including HFCs in owned facility HVAC systems and owned vehicles, as well as SF6 used in owned electrical substation equipment.